orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 )(App)
 ```

-If you log out of the application and try accessing our Private link in our navigation menu, you'll notice that you are redirected back to the home page.
-If you log in, however, you'll see that you can access our private component just as we could before!
+If you log out of the application and try accessing our private component from the navigation menu, you'll notice that you are redirected back to the home page.
+If you log in, however, you'll see that you can access it just as we could before!

 ## Conclusion

 That should do it!
-You're app should be up and running now with the ability to register, log in, and log out users utilizing Redux and Firebase authentication.
-I hope you learned a bit as you followed along, and make sure to come back and check out other articles similar to this one on my blog :smile:
+You're app should now be up and running with the ability to register, log in, and log out users utilizing Redux with Firebase authentication.
+I hope you learned a bit as you followed along, and make sure to come back and check out other articles similar to this one on [my blog](https://thefrugal.dev/blog) :smile: